A family classic. So cheap, quick and easy. Perfect for Sunday dinners.

 COOKING TIME (INCLUDES PREPARATION TIME): 20 MINUTES

-- Add two cloves of chopped garlic, a teaspoon of crushed chillies and 6 chopped anchovies into a frying pan with a splash of olive oil.
+Add a splash of olive oil to a frying pan.
+Add two cloves of chopped garlic, a teaspoon of crushed chillies and 6 chopped anchovies.
 Fry for one minute, and then add two tins of Cirio Chopped Tomatoes.